 - The time period to obtain the permit itself can be as long as 30 days (45 days for non-residents) while the application is processed.
 N.J.
 Stat.
 Ann. § 2C:58-3f. ⤴︎

-- Maryland has addressed the problem of “default proceeds” under federal law, which results when a firearm is transferred at the end of the waiting period, even if the background check has not been completed.
+- Florida and Maryland have addressed the problem of “default proceeds” under federal law, which results when a firearm is transferred at the end of the waiting period, even if the background check has not been completed.
 Additional information about the problem of default proceeds and the approaches used to address the problem is contained in our summary on Background Check Procedures. ⤴︎